Get a free, no obligation personal loan quote with rates as low as 9.99%

 BC Rent Increase Notices

 By law, BC landlords must give tenants at least 3 full rental months’ notice before they raise the rent.
-If you normally pay your rent on the first day of the month and your landlord sends you a rent increase notice on June 20 this year, your rent won’t officially go up until October 1, 2024 (once July, August, and September have passed in full).
+If you normally pay your rent on the first day of the month and your landlord sends you a rent increase notice on June 20 this year, your rent won’t officially go up until October of the same year (once July, August, and September have passed in full).

 What Can You Do If You Can’t Afford Your BC Rent Increase?